A Fast and Effective Method for Euclidean Anticlustering: The Assignment-Based-Anticlustering Algorithm: The New Assignment-Based Anticlustering ( ) Algorithm

-The \ABA~algorithm constructs an anticlustering solution by iteratively solving assignment problems.
-In each iteration, it selects a subset of objects and assigns it to anticlusters such that the total squared Euclidean distance between the objects and the centroids of the anticlusters is maximized.
-The centroids of the anticlusters are then updated based on the new assignments.
-With increasing iterations, this strategy tends to move the centroids toward the global centroid of the data, i.e., the mean of the data.
-A key idea is to form the subsets of objects based on their decreasing distance to the global centroid of the data, i.e., the first subset contains the objects furthest from the global centroid, the second subset contains those that are next furthest, and so on.
-Since the final positions of the anticluster centroids tend to be close to the global centroid, the proposed subset selection strategy ensures that each anticluster will have a similar distribution of distances between objects and the anticluster centroid.
 By representing anticlusters through their centroids, the \ABA~algorithm takes advantage of the equivalence between maximizing the within-cluster sum of squares and the within-cluster variance (see Fact~\ref{fact1}).
 This allows distances to be computed between objects and centroids rather than between pairs of objects, resulting in greater computational efficiency.
-The following well-known fact establishes the equivalence between the sum of distances to the centroids of the respective anticlusters to the sum of squares of distances within the anticlusters.
-For completness sake a proof of the fact is provided in the appendix.
+The following well-known fact, Fact~\ref{fact1}, establishes the equivalence between the sum of distances to the centroids of the respective anticlusters to the sum of squares of distances within the anticlusters.
+For completeness' sake, the proof is provided in the appendix.

 \begin{fact} For anticluster $\mathcal{C}_k$ and centroid $\bm{\mu}_k = \frac{1}{|\mathcal{C}_k|}\sum_{i \in \mathcal{C}_k} \bm{x}_i$:

 \end{fact}